Projective Dirac Operators, Twisted K-Theory and Local Index Formula: Introduction

 \section{Introduction}

-The notion of spectral triple in Connes's noncommutative geometry arises from extracting the essential data from the K-homology part of index theory in differential geometry.
-The following are basic examples of commutative spectral triples: \begin{enumerate} \item The {\em spin spectral triple} for a spin$^c$ manifold $M$ with spinor bundle $S$:
+The notion of spectral triple in Connes' noncommutative geometry arises from extracting essential data from the K-homology part of index theory in differential geometry.
+The following are basic examples of commutative spectral triples: \begin{enumerate} \item The {\em spin spectral triple} for a spin$^c$ manifold $M$ with a spinor bundle $S$: